danieltaylor/study-abroad/README.md

 *Poet's Corner graves*

 <img src="./2022-7-11/poets_corner_memorials.jpeg" style="max-height: 90vh"><br>
-*Memorials to various writers including Shakespeare at the center with plaques for Jane Austen and the Bronte sisters on either side*
+*Memorials to various writers, including Shakespeare at the center with plaques for Jane Austen and the Bronte sisters on either side*

 <img src="./2022-7-11/kipling.jpeg" style="max-height: 90vh"><br>
 *I know my grandpa is a huge fan of Kipling, so I made sure to get a picture by his grave specifically.
 To the left is the grave of Charles Dickens, and above that is George Handel's*